Stroke Visual Expansion Field

 HEMIANOPIA(STROKE OF VIEW)

 Hemianopia, also known as Hemianopsia is loss of vision in either the whole left or the whole right half of the field of vision.
-The most common causes of this damage include the side effect of stroke, brain tumour and trauma.
-Such vision loss could lead inconveniences in life for instance problems with mobility, tendency to bump into objects, falling incidents, unpredicted accidents and reading difficulties.
+The most common causes of this damage include the side effect of stroke, brain tumor, and trauma.
+Such vision loss could lead to inconveniences in life for instance problems with mobility, tendency to bump into objects, falling incidents, unpredicted accidents, and reading difficulties.

-1. The Peli Lens™, the newest and most effective prism technique that offers more field expansion than any other option; by far: 20˚ in the original design and 30˚ in the new design.
+1. The Peli Lens™, the newest and most effective prism technique that offers more stroke visual expansion field than any other option; by far: 20˚ in the original design and 30˚ in the new design.
 These are backed by clinical trials.

 2. Training to scan (vision therapy)

-Based on clinical research, patient success rates, field expansion characteristics and cost, the Peli Lens™ represents the best option for a majority of hemianopic patients.
+Based on clinical research, patient success rates, Stroke visual expansion field expansion characteristics, and cost, the Peli Lens™ represents the best option for a majority of hemianopic patients.
 The other methods mentioned here are viable options in the event that the patient does not adapt to the Peli Lens™.